habitat-sh/core-plans/scaffolding-ruby/doc/reference.md

 ### Default Config Settings

 * `db.adapter`: The connecting database adapter for this app.
-Defaults to the value of `postgres` if no value is provided.
+Defaults to the value of `postgresql` if no value is provided.
 * `db.name`: The database name on the database server for this app.
 Defaults to the value of `"${pkg_name}_production"`.
 * `db.user`: The connecting database user for this app.
 Defaults to the value of `"$pkg_name"`.
 * `db.password`: The connecting database password for this app.
 Defaults to the value of `"${pkg_name}"`.
 It is **strongly** recommended to use a different, randomly generated password when running your app in production.